James Charles Mathew: Assessment

-In many respects Mathew was a typical representative of the south of Ireland.
-Ready and facile of speech, he was gifted with a delightful flow of humour and a strong appreciation of the lighter side of life.
-An ardent radical and a devout Roman Catholic, he maintained the happiest relations with many who were vehemently opposed to him in religion and politics; on circuit he was always a welcome visitor at the houses of the dignitaries of the Church of England.
-A man of wide reading and culture, he was a warm-hearted and faithful friend.
+Biographer James Beresford Atlay described Mathew as a representative figure of the south of Ireland and characterized him as an able speaker with a sense of humor.
+Atlay also described him as holding radical political views and as a Roman Catholic, and stated that he maintained cordial relations with people who disagreed with him in religion and politics, including clergy of the Church of England whom he visited while on circuit.
+Atlay further characterized him as well read and culturally informed, and as maintaining close friendships.

 Family

 Mathew married on 26 December 1861 Elizabeth, daughter of Edwin Biron, vicar of Lympne near Hythe; she survived him.
 There were two sons and three daughters of the marriage.

 His eldest daughter Elizabeth married in 1895 the Irish MP John Dillon, and was the mother of the Irish politician James Matthew Dillon.

 Both of Mathew's sons became barristers.
 The elder, Theobald Mathew, was a well-known legal wit, while the younger, Charles Mathew KC, was briefly a Labour MP.
 Charles Mathew's son, Sir Theobald Mathew, was the longest-serving Director of Public Prosecutions.